dgcamblor/UMIvar/Bioinformática y programación/Ómicas/Epigenómica/Methylation microarray processing and analysis.md

 ## Processing

 From now on, we will be working with `minfi`, although similar steps are to be followed in other packages.
+This package is highly compatible with other packages.
 The input for `minfi` are [[IDAT format|IDAT]] files.

 ![[Pasted image 20240325195052.png]]